BergQuester/bergquester.github.io/_posts/2019-04-03-preparing-your-company-for-remote-work.md

 * **Keep communication with individual employes open** - Hold regular manager-employee 1-on-1s to support the growth of that relationship, allow for two-way feedback, and help managers notice issues like fatigue or stress.

 * **Host company retreats** - Do this at least once, if not twice a year.
 I've seen these handled in different ways.
 I think it best if there's at least a day or two to work together face-to-face followed by a couple of days of holding your own little conference, activities, etc. I think it is best to use these to break the daily grind, build camaraderie and energize employees about the company and its projects.
 They do not have to be in your office too.
 Some companies fly their entire company to fantastic vacation locales.

+# Establish and Keep Trust

+In all businesses there needs to be trust between employees and company leadership.
+After all, if you don't trust each other, why are you working together?
+In a remote setting, this need for trust is intensified.
+Establishing open communication as above will go a long way towards building trust.
+However, this doesn't cover everything.

+# Adopt an Agreed Upon Plan

+Your company and its employees need to agree on how your distributed team should work.
+Once you agree on your remote working process, document it and make it available.
+Your plan shouldn't be overly rigid but needs to be enough to keep your team from falling into chaos.
+Just as important as having a plan is an adaptability.
+Be ready to adapt as your company grows, takes on new kinds of projects, hires different types of people and so on.
+When making changes, listen to the needs and pain points of everyone involved, don't just issue edicts from on high.

 # Other Considerations